u-blox/ubxlib/port/platform/common/automation/README.md

 Be **very careful** not to accidentally push your local change to this file back into the repo.

+NOTE: if you need to change a setting (e.g. the path to a tool) it is best to edit that setting in the `settings.json` file, which is stored in the `.ubx_automation` directory off the current user's home directory.
+If you change it in the `u_settings.py` script file directly you **must** delete the `.ubx_automation` directory in order that the `u_settings.py` script re-writes the `settings.json` file with the new default values; and of course be very careful not to accidentally push your change to the `u_settings.py` script file back into the repo.

 # Script Usage
 The main intended entry point into automation is the `u_pull_request.py` Python script.
 You can run it with parameter `-h` to obtain usage information but basically the form is: